meerestier/LEDAPS/ledaps_cc/README.md

 $docker run -v /Users/ledaps_anc:/opt/ledaps -v /Users/data:/data -v /Users/results:/results name_image /opt/ledaps /data/LE70210481999203AGS00.tar.bz /results
 ```

+The directory *path to directory for results* will have the results

 To update the auxilliary data, we can use the updatetoms.py and updatencep.py

 An example using updatetoms.py: